- What are uPVC windows?

 NewSouth manufactures our windows with our eVantage 366 glass, the ultimate performance glass, which contains 3 layers of silver, yet provides extraordinary visibility.
 It blocks 95% of the sun’s UV rays, which will save your carpets and furnishings from fading and keep the heat out.
 Because of our investment in a superior glass as well as our other energy saving components, NewSouth windows meets and exceeds Energy Star requirements for most stringent Southern zone.

 What is argon gas, and why is it important for my window?

-Argon gas is an inert gas that is a colorless, odorless, non-flammable, non-toxic and is characteristically 38% denser and heavier than the air we breathe.
+Argon gas is an inert gas that is colorless, odorless, non-flammable, non-toxic, and is characteristically 38% denser and heavier than the air we breathe.
 Argon gas is the third most abundant gas in the Earth’s atmosphere.
 Due to the density of argon, the insulation properties improve the energy performance of a window and help reduce sound transmittance.
 Argon is inserted in between the panes of glass in an insulated glass unit (IGU), while a monolithic or single pane window will not have argon gas.

 All of NewSouth’s windows contain argon gas.
 After vacating the air out of our IGUs, the argon gas is inserted and sealed inside.
 This process contributes to the superior energy performance of NewSouth Windows.

 How is the energy performance of a window measured?

 The National Fenestration Rating Council (NFRC) operates a rating system for the energy performance of windows, doors, and skylights.
 The rating system determines the U-Factor, Solar Heat Gain Coefficient (SHGC), and Visible Transmittance of a product.
 These ratings are mandatory for the product and must be included on the product’s labeling.